kno3comma14/personal-posts/wasm/wasm-introduction.md

 and simple.
 ## So, this scenario is working at the moment.
 What is the problem?
-The problems with the traditional web are the limitations of the browser as interpreter/compiler(Depending on the technology impemented by the browser) and rendered at the same time.
+The problems with the traditional web are the limitations of the browser as interpreter/compiler(Depending on the technology impemented by the browser) and renderer at the same time.
 In general, the performance of JavaScript running resource-intensive applications like video editors, 3D games, and son on, is far away to compete with the native performance.
 ## How to solve this problem?